 - ATX Motherboard (Advanced Technology Extended)

 It comes with a new power management mode called “Sleep Mode”.
-This mode saves battery life when computer is not in use.
-In this mode, some of the components of the computer system gets power down to reduce power consumption.
+This mode saves battery life when the computer is not in use.
+In this mode, some of the components of the computer system get the power down to reduce power consumption.

-Some of its notable features includes air-flow across processor, support for newer technology, small size and more.
+Some of its notable features include air-flow across processor, support for newer technology, small size and more.
 ATX Motherboard also helped in reducing the overall system cost.
-Some of the major benefits of ATX mainboard are improved reliability, shorter assembly time of computer system, easy to upgrading CPU/RAM, requires fewer cables and more.
+Some of the major benefits of ATX mainboard are improved reliability, shorter assembly time for the computer system, easy to upgrading CPU/RAM, requires fewer cables and more.

-For a beginner, Motherboard seems to be a complicated part of computer system.
-There are so many connectors, slots and wires on the mainboard.
+For a beginner, Motherboard seems to be a complicated part of the computer system.
+There are so many connectors, slots, and wires on the mainboard.
 Understanding a motherboard is not that difficult.
 You just need to identify different parts of the mainboard and their functions.

 - CPU Socket

 CPU Socket also called CPU Slot is used to install CPU.
 Central Processing Unit (CPU) which is the brain of any computer system.
 CPU is installed in the CPU Slot.
 To install a processor in a given socket, the CPU Socket should be compatible with the CPU.

 To make sure that CPU is compatible with the motherboard socket, you have to identify the socket name.
 There are the different type of socket based processor AMD and Intel.
 Intel has sockets like Socket 7, Socket 423, Socket 775, LGA 771, Socket B, LGA 1150, LGA 2066 and more.